RomanPlaud/revisitingHTC/README.md

 Science	Physics	Chemistry	Biology
 ```

-##### Tokenization
+#### Tokenization

-For a faster running training you can tokenize your dataset.
-Here is how you should do with hwv dataset.
+To accelerate the training process, you can tokenize your dataset.
+Below are the instructions for tokenizing the HWV dataset:

 ```shell
 python3 tokenize_dataset.py --data_train_path data/HWV/hwv_train.json --data_test_path data/HWV/hwv_test.json --data_valid_path data/HWV/hwv_val.json --config_file data/HWV/config_hwv.json
 ```

-##### Train
+### Train

-To reproduce the results of our article :
+To reproduce the results of our article, execute the following command:

 ```shell
 bash bash_files/hwv/train_hwv_hitin_cond_softmax_la.sh
 ```

-(or any other bash file contained in the folder bash_files)
+You may also use any other bash file contained in the bash_files folder.

-NB: if you dataset is not tokenized please set "tokenized" to false in the config file and change the names of the paths to dataset
+**Note**: If your dataset is not tokenized, please set "tokenized" to false in the config file and update the paths to the dataset accordingly.

+### Evaluation